tractorcow/silverstripe-behat3/README.md

 Check that you have "SilverStripe" mentioned in the `vendor/composer/autoload_classmap.php` file, and call `composer dump-autoload` if not.

+### How do I wait for asynchronous actions in my steps?

+Sometimes you want to wait for an AJAX request or CSS animation to complete before calling the next step/assertion.
+Mink provides a [wait() method](http://mink.behat.org/en/latest/guides/session.html) for this purpose - just let the execution wait until a JavaScript expression satisfies your criteria.
+It's pretty common to make this expression a CSS selector.
+The Behat tests come with built-in support to wait for any pending `jQuery.ajax()` requests, check `BasicContext->handleAjaxBeforeStep()` and the `ajax_steps` configuration option.

 ### Why does the module need to know about the framework path on the filesystem?

 Sometimes SilverStripe needs to know the URL of your site.
 When you're visiting